-Fox Has had various interest regular segments most notably Tonya Reiman’s body language analyses, O’Reilly’s “Truth Serum” and “Is it Legal?”segments, and Howard Kurtz’s Media buzz which evaluate truth and general validity of various presentations.
+Fox Has had various interest regular segments most notably Tonya Reiman’s body language analyses, O’Reilly’s “Truth Serum” and “Is it Legal?” segments, and Howard Kurtz’s Media buzz which evaluate truth and general validity of various presentations.
 I really think they need to add a regular segment that does what this article does—identify intellectually-dishonest debate tactics of various prominent speeches or debates—and I suspect it would be more popular and enduring than the fact-check and body language segments and actually elevate the discourse in America.

 Here is a discussion I once had with a mother of an 18-year old I had just thrown off a high school varsity athletic team I was coaching.
 I was new, so I did not know the kid’s reputation.
 But it was such that when I was asked by the principal how the team was going and I started to say, “There is one kid…” He stopped me in mid-sentence and said let me guess, then stated the name of the kid in question.
 Apparently, he had been a pain in the ass in the local schools since first grade.
 So his mom comes in to tongue-lash me in front of the team about it.
-At one point, I lisedt all of his transgressions on the team—transgressions she could not deny were misbehaviors.
+At one point, I listed all of his transgressions on the team—transgressions she could not deny were misbehaviors.